v4resk/red-book/ad/movement/kerberos/delegations/constrained.md

 {% hint style="info" %}
 Computer accounts have SPNs set at their creation and can edit their own "rbcd attribute" (i.e. `msDS-AllowedToActOnBehalfOfOtherIdentity`).
 If the account configured with KCD without protocol transition is a computer, controlling another account to operate the RBCD approach is not needed.
 In this case, **serviceB** = **serviceA**, the computer account can be configured for a "self-rbcd".

+Around Aug./Sept.
+2022, Microsoft seems to have patched the "self-rbcd" approach, but relying on another account for the RBCD will still work.
 {% endhint %}

 ## Resources